-Not wanting to make the trip hard, we decided to do it in style and booked to go on a “bullet” train.
+Not wanting to make the trip hard, we decided to do it in style and booked to go First Class on a “Bullet” train.

-Simply put, on the morning of 30th December, the four of us stepped aboard the fastest train on Earth, and despite the numerous stops along the way, were whisked along a thousand kms of track at a speed of 300kms per hour, and in just five and a half hours. we were in Beijing.
+Simply put, on the morning of 30th December, the four of us stepped aboard the fastest train on Earth, and despite the numerous stops along the way, were whisked along 1000 kms. of track at a speed of 300 kms. per hour, and in just five and a half hours we were in Beijing.

-Not for the last time were we to marvel at the gigantesque proportions of the buildings, and Xi’an train station again had all four of us feeling like ants.
+Not for the last time were we to marvel at the huge proportions of the buildings, and Xi’an train station again had all four of us feeling like ants.

 There was so much to take in along the way:

-The huge monolithic cites we stopped at – virtually unknown in the West, but looming there , large as life, brimming with people, the small villages strewn alongside the track,lifeless, flat roofed, prefabricated, and so so dusty, the open fields, bearing small floral tributes to who or whatever was going to look after the crops growing there, scattered graveyards with rounded headstones leaning to one side, most of them defying gravity, and the solitary man beside the track – on horseback, like a vision in a dream, dressed in full ancient battle regalia.
+The huge monolithic cities we stopped at – virtually unknown in the West, but looming there, large as life, brimming with people, the small villages strewn alongside the track, lifeless, flat-roofed, prefabricated, and so so dusty, the open fields, bearing small floral tributes to who or whatever was going to look after the crops growing there, scattered graveyards with rounded headstones leaning to one side, most of them defying gravity, and the solitary man beside the track…he was on horseback like a vision in a dream, dressed in full ancient battle regalia.

 Who he was I don’t know, but he was there, watching us pass by , and was very real indeed.

-It was a modest affair from the outside, not unlike my father’s garage, with a nice set of battered Chinese doors to mark the entrance.
+It was a modest affair from the outside, like my father’s garage with a nice set of battered Chinese doors to mark the entrance.